 Books in the Library's catalogue:

-Search results in databases such as ProQuest Research Library, Academic Search Complete, or JSTOR will include a folder icon in the upper right side of the address bar.
+Search results in databases such as ProQuest ABI/Inform, Academic Search Complete, or JSTOR will include a folder icon in the upper right side of the address bar.
 Click on the folder in order to choose the search result item(s) (in this case articles) that you would like to save.

 The citations and any additional meta-data from the items you are selecting will automatically be brought into your Zotero library, where you can edit all of the attributes, add tags, notes, child items, and create relationships between your resources.